 - b.
 No simulated replacements or substitutions may be used to confuse opponents.
 No tactic associated with substitutes or the substitution process may be used to confuse opponents (Rule 3-5-2-e) (A.R.
 9-2-2-I-V). - c.
-No equipment may be used to confuse opponents (Rule 1-4-2-d and -e). - PENALTY [a-c]-Live-ball foul.
+No equipment may be used to confuse opponents (Rule 1-4-2-d and -e). - d.
+Two players playing the same position may not wear the same number during the game.

+PENALTY [a-d]-Live-ball foul.
 15 yards from the previous spot [S27].
 Automatic first down for fouls by Team B if not in conflict with other rules.
-Flagrant offenders shall be disqualified [S47]. - d.
+Flagrant offenders shall be disqualified [S47].

+- e.
 No player may play with cleats more than 1/2-inch in length (Rules 1-4-7-d). - PENALTY-Disqualification for the remainder of the game and the team's next game [S27 and S47].
-Administer as a dead-ball foul; penalty enforced at the succeeding spot.
+Administer as a dead-ball foul; 15-yard penalty enforced at the succeeding spot.
 Automatic first down for fouls by Team B if not in conflict with other rules.
 Team timeout.
 VIOLATION-Rules 3-3-6 and 3-4-2-b [S23, S3 or S21].
-If the disqualification occurs during the last game of a season, players with eligibility remaining will serve the next-game disqualification during the first game of the next season for which they are eligible. - e.
+If the disqualification occurs during the last game of a season, players with eligibility remaining will serve the nextgame disqualification during the first game of the next season for which they are eligible.

+e.
 The referee will notify (in writing) his assigning agent of all disqualifications for illegal cleats.
 The assigning agency becomes responsible for implementation of the penalty.